 - Any other material which substantiates the claim.

 OCTS will review the claim and contact the claimant if additional information or clarification is needed.
 When the student’s initial claim is determined valid by OCTS, OCTS will forward a copy of the claim to the school, and the school will have three (3) weeks to respond.
 Upon receipt of the school’s response, OCTS will adjudicate the claim and issue a final determination.
 Both the student and the school will receive notification of the OCTS final determination.
+The determination by OCTS is final and is not appealable through the Department.

 NOTE: If you believe a school has acted in a discriminatory manner, you may wish to contact the Indiana Civil Rights Commission using the ICRC’s complaint form.